Kocal/vuetify-algolia-places/README.md

 }
 ```

+##### Note about initial value

-**Note :** if you don't store this kind of object in your application, you can still pass a plain string that is equivalent to the value `value`, e.g.: `30 Rue du Sergent Michel Berthet, Lyon 9e Arrondissement, France`.
+If you don't store this kind of object in your application, you can still pass a plain string that is equivalent to the value `value`, e.g.: `30 Rue du Sergent Michel Berthet, Lyon`.

+If this value is not `null` during the initialization of the component, it will automatically request Algolia API and use the first hit.

+That means if `place` is equal to `30 Rue du Sergent Michel Berthet, Lyon`, it will be automatically transformed to the above JSON object.

 ### Props